 Keeps the meetings and preparation sessions moving; makes sure that research activities are evenly distributed and that each member is undertaking research; ensures that all voices are heard and ideas are tried out; helps create a balance between talking and doing.
-Speaks at the Forum.
+Speaks at the forum in the final tutorial.